 The digital landscape is overcrowded, and the competition between websites is fierce.
 Nothing is more important NOW than standing out and making a long-lasting impression with your target audience.

 Simple psychology-based website design principles will go a long way in building a website that puts your visitors first before anything.
 Creating a website design that resonates with potential customers will build trust and create rapport.
-This article will introduce the four most crucial web design factors to boost your website conversions.
+This article will introduce four of the most crucial web design elements to boost your website conversions.

 Content is essentially the information that online users are looking for.
 Therefore, the website should be designed to facilitate quick and easy access to required information.
 Let’s find out how you should display content on your site.

 - You will have to make complex content formatting decisions to help visitors efficiently find and consume content.
 The most important of the decisions will be creating a hierarchy for the information, i.e., dividing the content into headings or short statements and subheadings.
 Use lists to make the content skimmable and easier to grasp.

 - Use images and infographics in the content to make the content more appealing.
 Images function perfectly when you have to condense a lot of data and information.
 Come up with high-quality infographics to show off your expertise.
 Moreover, design the content to showcase your brand personality.